DavidVujic/poetry-multiproject-plugin/README.md

 in there.
 If (when?) that is done, this plugin would no longer be necessary.

 ## What's next?
 Any other commands?
-Starting with the `build-project` command, and planning to add more custom commands that are relevant when using a project specific TOML file.
+Starting with the `build-project` command, and ready to add more custom commands if any of the existing ones are relevant to override when using a project specific TOML file.

-Maybe continue with a `install-project` command?